 - Teach Otter jargon, names, and other vocabulary words to increase the accuracy of these terms.

 - Train Otter to recognize your voice and automatically tag your name within the transcript.

 5. Check your browser's microphone permissions

 6. Check your system settings

-Make sure that your microphone is the default recording device, and that recording levels are correct:
+Make sure that your microphone is the default recording device and that recording levels are correct:

-7. Audio problems in Microsoft Windows 10
+7. Audio problems in Microsoft Windows 11 and 10

 Issues with your audio drivers or settings in Microsoft Windows 11 and 10 may be preventing Otter from transcribing audio playback.
 Microsoft created a list of troubleshooting steps to fix sound problems.
 The tips are listed in order, so start with the first one, see if that helps, and then continue to the next one if it doesn’t.